Grande Growth for Starbucks

 In our view, China remains alluring, with coffee consumption increasing steadily but remaining well below per capita figures seen in the United States and Western Europe.
 Should the Chinese market bear a similar proportion of cafe concepts at maturity as does North America, we believe that it offers some $55 billion in upside for market participants, with cafe penetration of 2.7% falling well below the North America equilibrium of 10%-12% of food-service sales, as we calculate it.
 Starbucks’ strong international portability remains relevant to our growth thesis, as the company strives to create a market for premium espresso beverages in what have historically been tea drinking cultures in Asia-Pacific.

-Sean Dunlop does not own shares in any of the securities mentioned above.
+Sean Dunlop does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.